j-quelly/gscp/readme.md

 - [x] remove GET /auth endpoint [11/12/2016]
 - [x] update tests to include roles & permissions [11/13/2016]
 - [x] improve new end point respones [11/13/2016]
-	- [ ] perhaps these can be revisisted, among others
+	- [ ] perhaps these can be revisisted, among others.
+Will need to read up on this
 - [x] add validation [11/13/2016]
 	- [x] improved validation messages [11/14/2016]
 - [x] add transformers for each new method [11/13/2016]